Chopper1337/SuperFactorial-Calc/README.md

 # Superfactorial Calculator

-It calculates the superfactorial of a number
+It calculates the superfactorial of a number.

+## Build

+`gcc main.c -o sf`

 ## Usage

 ```
-./c 4
+./sf 4
 288.00000
 ```